cehdeti/starthere/README.md

 Currently, the application is deployed to Amazon AWS.
 To deploy, just run the `./bin/deploy` script.
 This will compile the frontend assets, upload them to S3, then deploy the backend application with Elastic Beanstalk.

+## Styleguide

+* From root, type `cd assets/styleguide`.
+* In this directory you can build the initial style guide by typing `gulp` in the commandline.
+* Next, type `gulp dev` to initialize the development server.